Mint Chocolate Chip Pancakes

 6. Keep cooked pancakes on a cooling rack if possible- This will help pancakes to evenly start to cool-down preventing them from getting mushy and will remain fluffy and soft.

-How to store your Mint Chocolate Chip Pancakes:
+How to serve Mint Chocolate Chip Pancakes:

 Meal Prepping it: